emailable/emailable-ruby/README.md

 Emailable.verify('jarrett@emailable.com')
 ```

+All supported parameters for the verify endpoint can be passed in as hash
+arguments to the `verify` method.

 #### Slow Email Server Handling

 Some email servers are slow to respond.
 As a result, the timeout may be reached